Josh-XT/ytextract/README.md

-# pyyt
+# ytextract

-*pyyt* is a genuine, lightweight Python library (and command-line utility) for downloading YouTube videos.
+*ytextract* is a genuine, lightweight Python library (and command-line utility) for downloading YouTube videos.

 ## Description

 YouTube is the most popular video-sharing platform in the world and as a hacker, you may encounter a situation where you want to script something to download videos.
-For this, I present to you: *pyyt*.
+For this, I present to you: *ytextract*.

-*pyyt* is a lightweight library written in Python.
+*ytextract* is a lightweight library written in Python.
 It has minimal dependencies and aims to be highly reliable.

-*pyyt* also makes pipelining easy, allowing you to specify callback functions for different download events, such as ``on progress`` or ``on complete``.
+*ytextract* also makes pipelining easy, allowing you to specify callback functions for different download events, such as ``on progress`` or ``on complete``.

-Furthermore, *pyyt* includes a command-line utility, allowing you to download videos right from the terminal.
+Furthermore, *ytextract* includes a command-line utility, allowing you to download videos right from the terminal.

 ## Features